‘Ghost In The Shell’ After-Credits Scene: Will There Be A Glimpse Of A Sequel?

 — Slate (@Slate) March 30, 2017

 There may be a chance of Ghost in the Shell turning into a series.
 The movie is expected to have a strong opening weekend at the box office, with estimates anywhere from $25 million to $35 million.
-The movie had a reported $110 million budget, so it would need a continued strong showing, though sci-fi movies often tend to have staying power at the box office if they can generate strong word-of-mouth appeal.
+The movie had a reported $110 million budget, so it would need a continued strong showing, although sci-fi movies often tend to have staying power at the box office if they can generate strong word-of-mouth appeal.

 In this week's BIG MOVIE BATTLE we examine whether GHOST IN THE SHELL has a ghost of a chance at the box office! https://t.co/ADBG7uR2Jw pic.twitter.com/5XQj5crg4v